Saif-K-Saeed/BTEC/APIs&SDK.md

 ## What is an API?

-**API** is the abbreviation for Application Programming Interface.
+**API** stands for Application Programming Interface.
 An **API** is a software interface that enables two programs to communicate with one another.
 In other words, an **API** acts as a messenger, delivering your request to the service provider and then returning the result to you.

 ## What is an SDK?